Data & sync

 Exports are immediate.
 Rolling backups support recovery later.

-This is the most trust-sensitive part of the product, so the page now shows the recovery tooling directly instead of repeating generic planner views.
+This is the most trust-sensitive part of the product, so the page shows recovery tooling directly instead of repeating generic planner views.

 - Export a backup ZIP from Settings whenever you want a portable copy.